 What can I expect the first day of class?

-Arrive 20-30 minutes early on the first day of class to be sure you are able to check-in your skater, pay for the session, get skates on, and bundled up before class.
+Arrive 20-30 minutes early on the first day of class to be sure you are able to check-in your skater, get skates on, and bundled up before class.

 All levels will meet their coach off ice on the first class of the session.

 Parents are not allowed on the ice or in the hockey boxes during Learn to Skate.
 We kindly ask parents to sit in the stands during class.

 What do I wear?